 The Adult Probation Department utilizes innovative technologies and programs to assist in the supervision of Probationers.
 These include ensuring community service completion, utilizing electronic monitoring devices, and case planning with each Probationer.

-All Probationers and Defendants with pending criminal cases are subject to drug testing.
+All Probationers and Defendants with pending criminal cases are subject to drug and alcohol testing.
 The Drug and Alcohol Testing Policy is signed by Defendant and provides additional information and instructions.
 The testing line can be reached at 419-734-6893.

 Pretrial Services and Sentencing

-Prior to sentencing, Defendants are supervised using bond services and monitoring, and are subject to a Presentence Investigation.
+Prior to sentencing, Defendants are supervised using bond services and monitoring, and are subject to a Pre-Sentence Investigation.

 Bond Services and Monitoring

-All Defendants are subject to a recommendation from Bond Commissioner.
+All Defendants are subject to a recommendation from a Bond Commissioner.
 Defendants are given standard conditions of bond, which include a curfew and random drug testing.
 Special conditions may be added to include GPS or SCRAM monitoring, no contact with a victim or Co-Defendant, no driving, surrendering of passport, daily reporting, and medication compliance.
 Bond monitoring involves the daily, weekly, or monthly reporting of Defendants released on bond.

-Once a Defendant enters a plea of guilty to a felony offense or is convicted at trial, a Pre-Sentence investigation is ordered and conducted by the Probation Department.
+Once a Defendant enters a plea of guilty to a felony offense or is convicted at trial, a Pre-Sentence Investigation is ordered and conducted by the Probation Department.
 The ORAS (Ohio Risk Assessment) tool is also used to determine an Offender’s risk to reoffend, as well needs, in order to assist the Offender in changing behavior.

 Defendants will first be asked to complete paperwork and return it to the Probation Department.
 Next, the Offender is interviewed and information is gathered on the Defendant’s criminal history, education, employment, financial situation, family and social support, neighborhood, substance use, peers, and attitudes toward the crime committed.
 Finally, all information in the report is verified and relevant information from a variety of parties, including law enforcement and other probation departments, the victims, family and friends of the Defendant, medical and mental health and addiction treatment providers, and employers is obtained.
 In addition, reports are collected from various sources, including school reports, financial reports, and criminal background data.

-A Pre-Sentence report is prepared for the Court utilizing this information and provides a sentencing recommendation.
+A Pre-Sentence Report is prepared for the Court utilizing this information and provides a sentencing recommendation.
 This report enables the Court to ensure a just sentencing and that the public is protected.
-Pre-Sentence reports are confidential documents.
+Pre-Sentence Reports are confidential documents.

 The Prosecutor’s Office oversees the Diversion Program of the Court.
 They can be contacted at 419-734-6845 for additional information, or by the website.